marielormant/CS-433_Project_2/readme.md

 EPFL — CS-433 Machine Learning

 # CS-433 — Project II
-## Multiclass Failure Prediction of Carbon Fibre Composites using Machine Learning
+## Multiclass Failure Prediction of Carbon Fibre Composites using Machine Learning (Task 4)

 This repository contains the code developed for **CS-433 – Machine Learning Project II**, focusing on the prediction of failure modes in carbon-fiber composite laminates using supervised machine learning models.